TAMPA, Fla.-- A study on obesity rates in Florida shows Tampa Bay is at bigger risk than originally thought.

 The BRFSS data is believed to be skewed, since people in the survey could have over-reported their height and under-reported their weight.

-In addition to a higher overall obesity rate, the research team found consistently higher rates than the BRFSS across all of the demographic groups they studied.
+In addition to a higher overall obesity rate, the research team found consistently higher rates than the BRFSS across all the demographic groups they studied.
 Among those findings:

-• Among racial and ethnic groups, blacks have the highest obesity rates.
+- Among racial and ethnic groups, blacks have the highest obesity rates.
 OneFlorida data revealed an overall obesity rate of 45.7 percent for blacks, followed by 37.1 percent for Hispanics and 35.2 percent for non-Hispanic whites.
 The BRFSS data reported lower obesity rates across nearly all racial and ethnic groups, including blacks (35.2 percent), Hispanics (28 percent) and whites (26.5 percent).

-• There is significant geographic variation in Florida’s obesity rates: A handful of counties had obesity rates between 25 percent and 29.9 percent, while more than 10 counties had obesity rates over 45 percent.
-Generally, the highest obesity rates were in the central, northern and Panhandle counties.
+- There is significant geographic variation in Florida’s obesity rates: A handful of counties had obesity rates between 25 percent and 29.9 percent, while more than 10 counties had obesity rates over 45 percent.
+Generally, the highest obesity rates were in the central, northern, and Panhandle counties.

 Obesity Action Coalition CEO Joe Nadglowski said things like lack of health care may be to blame.